 Lissa Evans grew up in the West Midlands.
 She comes from a family of voracious readers and spent most of her adolescence in the local library, thus becoming well read if not wildly popular.

-After studying medicine at Newcastle University, she worked as a junior doctor for four years, before deciding to switch to a career in which she wasn’t terrified the entire time; five years producing and script editing radio comedy followed, and then a further five years producing and directing for television, where her programmes included ‘Room 101’ and ‘Father Ted’.
-Eventually, after a decade of running a red pencil through other people’s work, Lissa began to write something of her own.
+After studying medicine at Newcastle University, she worked as a junior doctor for four years, before deciding to change to a career in which she wasn’t terrified the entire time; a job in BBC Radio light entertainment followed, and then a switch to television, where she produced and directed series including ‘Room 101’ and also ‘Father Ted’, for which she won a BAFTA.

-Her first novel, ‘Spencer’s List’ was published in 2002, and since then she has written three other novels for adults, and three for children.
+Her first book, ‘Spencer’s List’ was published in 2002, and since then she has written four more novels for adults (one of which, ‘Their Finest Hour and a Half’, was filmed in 2017) and three novels for children.
 She lives in London with her husband and two daughters.
 She still reads voraciously.